k-mahoney/bash-tools/README.md

 Personal repo for keeping track of a disorganized and disjointed collection of data wrangling related bash scripts.

 ##### usgs-ned.sh
 For daisy-chaining [USGS National Elevation Dataset](http://nationalmap.gov/elevation.html) (NED) rasters once they've been sorted into folders by location (e.g. folder structure /**n42**/n42w123).
 Have not yet added handlers for running this without first sorting by location, that's on the task queue.
-This is for the most part being used on a per-state demo basis, so it works fine as is for now.

 ##### usgs-elev_unzip.sh